skywithin/PomDemo/TodoApp2Tests/README.md

 ```

-Run tests on different browsers: Browser env
+# Run tests on different browsers:
+Specify which browser you would like to run your tests on via the BROWSER environment variable.
 ```
 $env:BROWSER="webkit"
 dotnet test
 ```

-Run tests on different browsers: launch configuration
+Use launch configuration
-Specify which browser you would like to run your tests on via the BROWSER environment variable.

 ```
 dotnet test -- Playwright.BrowserName=webkit
 ```